 The Navy and naval warfare was a vital part of the medieval military culture.
-The medieval period saw a rapid development of naval warfare and evolution of the naval ships.
+The medieval period saw the rapid development of naval warfare and the evolution of naval ships.

 Given the differing conditions of seas in different parts of Europe, different naval strategies developed and the change in circumstances also dictated the development of the naval vessels.

-Notable players in medieval naval warfare were the Byzantine Empire who dominated the waters in Eastern Europe, the Vikings who helped make rowing ships a vital part of naval culture and the French and English navies in the north-western Europe who became the most important naval forces in late medieval period.
+Notable players in medieval naval warfare were the Byzantine Empire who dominated the waters in Eastern Europe, the Vikings who helped make rowing ships a vital part of the naval culture, and the French and English navies in north-western Europe who became the most important naval forces in the late medieval period.

 During the early medieval period, the Byzantine navy was the most formidable naval power in Europe.
 The earliest legacy of the Byzantine navy came from its Roman roots but by the 7th century, the Byzantine Empire had to face the naval might of the Arab Muslims.